What are the blogging myths?

 Don’t leave readers hanging.
 Write whatever word count it takes to get your message across.
 But don’t start beating a dead horse or rambling.

 Remove unnecessary words and redundant phrases and make it one point per paragraph.

-If a reader feels your post is helpful, he will read it to the last alphabet.
+If a reader finds your post helpful, he will read it to the last alphabet.
 I have read a blog post that is about 4,500 plus word count.

 Why do I have to read such a season film?

 The answer is simple.

 The lessons contained in it are what I need to learn at that time.
 So I have to pay attention and read every word of it.

 Myths #4.
 Blog For Fun, Don’t Blog For Money

-Well, maybe you’re talking to Bill Gates, who is already a multi-billionaire.
+Well, maybe you’re talking to Bill Gates, a multi-billionaire.

 But if you’re talking to a man like me, I had better find something else as a hobby, not blogging.

 Consider the hectic task associated with professional blogging.
 And the importance of blogs in today’s society, blogging is more than a hobby; blogging is a business.

 - Why do you worry about Alexa’s traffic data?

 Why do you look for links in all places?